Hong Kong Disneyland Hotel: Culture

 "Micktorian" architecture style, a blend of "Mickey" with "Victorian", was adopted by the hotel.
-For example, "hidden Mickey" is gossiped to be found behind the Mickey-eared silhouette, such as carpet design and dinnerware.
+For example, "hidden Mickey" is behind the Mickey-eared silhouette, such as carpet design and dinnerware.
 This specific design is interpreted as feng shui in Cantonese culture.

-Warmth is another magic of the hotel.
-The hotel service specialized in "wake-up calls" and "character greeting", which shred its focus not only on the parents, but also on the children and their grandparents.

 Walt Disney Imagineering mainly drew these two design elements from Disney's Grand Floridian Resort and Spa at the Walt Disney World Resort, as well as the Disneyland Hotel at Disneyland Paris.
 Students from invited institutions can apply for either of the following section in ImagiNations Hong Kong Semiar 2017, Community Built Playground, or Family Storytelling, the Neighborhood Developmental Project.
 Result will be announced in January 2018.

 Dining

 There are five restaurants in the hotel.

 Shopping

 The hotel has one shop located on the lobby next to the main entrance.
 The shop sells drinks, park merchandise, toys and T-shirts.
 It is slightly Victorian themed, like the hotel itself.